 - 1. The candidate should demonstrate controlled and reasonably accurate reverse paddling over a distance of 25m towards a point defined by the assessor. - 2.
-Look over one shoulder and unwinding the trunk to produce power while reversing. - 3.
+Look over one shoulder and unwind the trunk to produce power while reversing. - 3.
 Back (non-drive) face of the paddle presented to the water. - 4.
-For stopping, the kayak should be travelling at a good cruising speed in the opposite direction should and stop within 4 strokes.
+For stopping, the kayak should be travelling at a good cruising speed in the opposite direction and stop within 4 strokes.

-Draw strokes and moving the kayak sideways
+Moving the kayak sideways

-- 1. The candidate should move boat sideways 5m retaining directional stability. - 2.
-Blade to remain submerged throughout stroke. - 3.
-Top arm should be no lower than shoulder height.
+- 1. The candidate should move boat sideways 5m from a stationary position retaining directional stability. - 2.
+Blade to remain sufficiently submerged throughout the draw. - 3.
+Top arm should be around shoulder height. - 4.
+Demonstration of body rotation should be in evidence. - 5.
+This can be achieved through a drawing or a sculling motion.